sjefvanleeuwen/nl-design-system-blazor/src/Blazor.NLDesignSystem/Components/readme.md

 - ContentHeader (a usable component that is a defined Component in NL-Desing-System, it is used in meta fonr instance and can be re-usable without a meta)
 - DefinitionList
 - File (as part of Form)
+- Filter (is an option in radiobutton and checkbox; IsFilter = true)
 - Form
 - Header
 - Hint